 Maybe in your mind it's clear who's at fault.
-Maybe it's a single negligent person, several people, or a company.
-But no matter how obvious things may be to you, the insurance company isn't going to just give their money away.
-They'll do everything they can to show that their client wasn't liable, or that your injuries aren't as bad as you say.
+But, no matter how obvious things may be to you, the insurance company won't just give away their money.
+They'll do everything possible to show their insured wasn't liable, or that your injuries aren't as bad as you say.

-Note: Although this section deals mainly in the context of car accidents, the advice is applicable to all types of personal injury claims, including slip and falls, dog bites, defective products, etc.
+Note: Although this section deals mainly in the context of auto accidents, the advice is applicable to all types of personal injury claims, including slip and falls, work injuries, dog bites, defective products, etc.

-There are actions you must take immediately after a vehicle collision to secure your safety and increase the likelihood of winning an injury claim.
+There are actions you must take immediately after a collision to secure your safety and increase the likelihood of getting a fair auto accident settlement.
 Prepare yourself for the worst-case scenario by reading this page.

 The first few days after a car accident can be confusing, yet the actions you take during this time are crucial to building a strong personal injury claim.
 Here's what you need to do to protect yourself and prepare for settlement negotiations.

 Your health should be your first priority after an accident, especially when a neck injury is involved.
 It's important to seek medical attention to insure your good health, to identify seen or unseen injuries, and to have documented proof for your claim.

 Documenting your accident and injuries is vital.
 From notes at the scene, to medical records, to demand letters, you need written proof to support your claim.
-Keeping your evidence organized will pave the way to a good settlement.
+Keeping your evidence organized will pave the way to a good car accident settlement.

 Accident photos bring reality to your claim.
 Pictures taken at the scene make it more believable and dramatic, thus improving your chances for a fair settlement offer.
 After an accident, remember to keep a cool head, and to get out your camera.

 Gathering direct evidence is an essential part of your claim.
-The more evidence you have, the greater your chances of winning a fair settlement or court award.
+The more evidence you have, the greater your chances of winning a fair auto accident settlement or court award.
 Learn the different kinds of evidence and how to collect it.